Return to NowScape.Com

 Extraterrestrial Aspects of Land and Mineral Resources Ownership

-(Space Regulations Library Series)
+Space Regulations Library Series

 by Virgiliu Pop

-This work investigates the permissibility and viability of property rights on the celestial bodies, particularly the extraterrestrial aspects of land and mineral resources ownership.
+This work investigates the viability of property rights on the celestial bodies, particularly the extraterrestrial aspects of land and mineral resources ownership.
 In lay terms, it aims to find an answer to the question "Who owns the Moon?"

 The sources of law are examined in their dual dimension – that is, the facts that have caused and shaped the law of extraterrestrial real estate, and the norms which express this law.
 It is found that the norms and rules regarding property rights in the celestial realms are rather limited, failing to define basic concepts such as celestial body ...